BuGlessRB/remixml/README.md

   Specifies the encoding to be used when substituting the variable.
   The encodings available are:
     - `html`<br />
-      Default, encodes using
+      Default: encodes using
       [HTML entities](https://dev.w3.org/html5/html-author/charref).
     - `uric`<br />
-      URI component, encodes URI arguments in an URL.
+      URI component: encodes URI arguments in an URL.
+    - `path`<br />
+      Path component: performs a lossy transformation of the value into a format that can be inserted into a path.
+      The transformation casts it to lowercase, then replaces all strings of non-alphanumeric characters with single dashes, except at the start and end, where it merely strips them.
     - `json`<br />
       Encodes as a [JSON](https://www.json.org/) string.
     - `none`<br />
       No encoding, as is, can be abbreviated as ":;".
+    - `recurse` or `r`<br />
+      Like `none` but immediately searches for new entities to substitute inside the replaced content.
 - `formatting` (optional)<br />
   [printf()-like formatting
    specification](https://en.wikipedia.org/wiki/Printf_format_string)